Learn how to explain the history of enslavement to kids with these children’s books about slavery, from the Underground Railroad to Frederick Douglas.

-Clara is a slave who escapes to freedom by creating a quilt that maps the way to freedom. [ages 5-9]
+Clara escapes to freedom by creating a quilt that maps the way to freedom. [picture book, ages 5 and up]

 Under the Quilt of Night by Deborah Hopkinson

 This is the sequel to Sweet Clara.
-Traveling late one night, a runaway slave girl spies a quilt hanging outside a house.
+Traveling late one night, a runaway enslaved girl spies a quilt hanging outside a house.
 The quilt’s center is a striking deep blue — a sign that the people inside are willing to help her escape.
-Can she bravely navaigate the complex world of the Underground Railroad and lead her family to freedom? [ages 5-9]
+Can she bravely navigate the complex world of the Underground Railroad and lead her family to freedom? [picture book, ages 5 and up]

-A true story of a slave who shipped himself to freedom. [ages 4-8]
+A true story of an enslaved man who shipped himself to freedom. [picture book, ages 5 and up]

 Pink and Say by Patricia Polacco

-This is the story of Patricia Polacco’s ancestor’s who survived the Civil War due to the kindness of a black soldier and his mother, both who perished brutally during the war. [ages 10-12]
+This is the story of Patricia Polacco’s ancestor’s who survived the Civil War due to the kindness of a black soldier and his mother, both who perished brutally during the war. [picture book, ages 7 and up]

-Moses: When Harriet Tubman Led Her People to Freedom (Caldecott Honor Book) by Carole Boston Weatherford
+Moses: When Harriet Tubman Led Her People to Freedom by Carole Boston Weatherford, illustrated by Kadir Nelson

 . . .
 If You Lived When There Was Slavery in America by Anne Kamma